Masque at the baptism of Prince Henry: Maidens, a lion, and an African actor

 At the supper or feast that evening at 8 o'clock, the first course was served by the new-made knights.
 For the second course, a table laden with desserts of pâtisserie, fruit, and sugar confectionaries was drawn up the length of the Great Hall with six maidens, presumably ladies-in-waiting to Anne of Denmark, either sitting on the table or standing beside it, in masque costumes.
-Three were clothed in argentine (silver) stain, and three in crimson satin, all these six garments were enriched with "togue" and tinsel, of pure gold and silver, with a crowne or garland on their heads, very richly decked with feathers, pearls, "and jewels upon their loose haire, in Antica forma".
+Three were clothed in "argentine" (silver) satin, and three in crimson satin, all these six garments were enriched with "togue" and tinsel, of pure gold and silver, with a crowne or garland on their heads, very richly decked with feathers, pearls, "and jewels upon their loose haire, in Antica forma".
 They representing Ceres, Fecundity, Faith, Concord, Liberality, and Perseverance (Assurance).
+The figure of Ceres held the traditional attributes of a sickle and a sheaf of corn.
+The motto Fundent uberes omnia Campia—the plentiful fields will provide—was written on her thigh.
+She may have represented an idealised Anne of Denmark.

 William Fowler called this a "silent comedy" and explained that it had been intended a real lion should haul this tableau, but on consideration this might be too frightening for the guests, or the lion might be startled and the bright lights "commove his tameness" with unfortunate results.
 Instead an African man, who Fowler called "the Moore", gave the appearance of dragging the scene along with golden chains or cart traces.
 It "appeared to be drawn in only by the strength of a Moore".
-In reality it was moved by "secret convoy", hidden ropes and mechanism.
+In reality it was moved by "secret convoy", hidden ropes and mechanism that remained "unperceived".

+Fowler's story of a hasty substitution of the lion with "the Moore" can be read as demonstrating an equivalence between the exotic foreigner and animal, their strength perhaps as tokens of royal power.
+Originally, plans for the banquet had included the appearance of both the lion and "the Moore".
+The first service of the meal would be brought by the newly made knights and Masters of the Household, the second on "the chariot of triumph drawn by a Moor accompanied with six personages", and the third "upon the chariot of triumph drawn by a lion", the fourth by the ship.

 The African actor may have performed in 1590 at Anne of Denmark's Entry into Edinburgh, as the leader of the fortunate people who dwelt by "SYNERDAS" who processed down the Canongate.
 The queen also had an African servant in her household listed as "the Moir" in 1590, who was bought clothes with her pages, but there is no further record of this man.